-Dear Dr. Greene, My eight year old son has wet the bed consistently (about every other night) for as long as I can remember.
+Dear Dr. Greene, My eight year old son has wet the bed consistently for as long as I can remember.
 He feels terrible about it and I feel like a failure as a parent.
 My mother says it is because he has emotional problems.
-What is the real cause of bed-wetting?
+What are the real bed wetting causes?
 Does anybody know?
-Please don’t indicate where this question came from, but please get back to me if you possibly can.

 Dr. Greene’s Answer: